Saukkoriipi/Helsinki_population_development/README.md

 Read stations data from folder stations_data, clean data and save result as shapefile to same folder.

 ##### GetRailsData.ipynb
-Get rails data from osmnx, then filter rails only to cover area with stations and save result to railway_data as shapefile.
+Get rails data from osmnx, then filter rails only to cover area with stations using stations shapefile.
+Save result to railway_data as shapefile.

 ##### CreateStationsPopulation.ipynb
-Reads population and station data.
-Creates 500 meters buffer around stations, then calculates population size for every station and year and saves result to population_data folder as station_population shapefile.
+Reads population and station shapefiles.
+Creates 500 meters buffer around stations, then calculates population size for every station and year and saves result to population_data folder as stations_population shapefile.

 ##### CreatePicsPopByStation.ipynb
-Reads stations_population data and creates graphs for every station.
+Reads stations_population shapefiles and creates graphs for every station.
 Result is saved in folder pics_stations_graphs.

 ##### CreatePicsPopulation.ipynb
-Reads population, railways and stations data and creates map figure for every year.
+Reads population, railways and stations shapefiles and creates map figure for every year.
 Result is saved in folder pics_all_population.

 ##### CreatePicsStationsPopulation.ipynb
 Reads stations_population, railways and stations data and creates map figure for every year.
 Result is saved in folder pics_stations_population.